rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ### About backup

-As with any RDBMS, a database must be backed up while the data is not being modified.
-This can be done :
+As with any RDBMS, backing up a database is done while the data modification is off-line.
+You can do this by:

-* when the service is stopped: this is an offline backup;
+* stopping the service, known as an offline backup;
-* while the service is running, but a lock has been set (to temporarily suspend all modifications): this is an online backup.
+* while the service is running, buy temporarily locking out updates (suspending all modifications).
+This is an online backup.
-* using a snapshot of the LVM file system, enabling data to be backed up with a cold file system.
+* using a snapshot of the LVM file system, enabling the backing up of data with a cold file system.

 The backup format can be an ASCII (text) file, representing the state of the database and its data in the form of SQL commands, or a binary file, corresponding to MySQL storage files.

-While a binary file can be backed up using common utilities such as tar or cpio, an ASCII file requires a utility such as `mariadb-dump`.
+While you can back up a binary file using common utilities such as tar or cpio, an ASCII file requires a utility such as `mariadb-dump`.

 The `mariadb-dump` command can perform a dump of your database.

-During the process, some data access can be locked.
+During the process, locking of some data access occurs.

 ```bash
 mariadb-dump -u root -p DATABASE_NAME > backup.sql